josephg/egwalker-paper/reg-text.typ

 // TODO: why is git-makefile not included in this and the following figure?
 #figure(
   text(8pt, charts.filesize_full),
   caption: [Relative file size storing edit traces using #algname's event graph encoding and Automerge.
-The raw size shown is the concatenated length of all inserted keystrokes - which acts as a lower bound on the file size in this test.],
+The lightly shaded region in each bar shows the concatenated length of all inserted text - which is a lower bound on the file size in this test.],
   kind: image,
   placement: top,
 ) <chart-dt-vs-automerge>

 #figure(
   text(8pt, charts.filesize_smol),
   caption: [File size of our event graph encoding in which deleted text content has been omitted, compared to the equivalent Yjs file size.
-The raw size shown here is the size of the final, stored document.
-This acts as a lower bound on the file size in all cases.],
+The lightly shaded region is the size of the resulting document, which acts as a lower bound on the file size.],
   kind: image,
   placement: top,
 ) <chart-dt-vs-yjs>